 \subsection{Full Quantitative Comparison on COCO-OOD Wholebody}

 Detailed whole-body pose estimation results on COCO-OOD Monet are reported in Table~\ref{tab:coco-ood-wholebody-monet}.
 Breaking down by body part, SDPose matches or surpasses Sapiens in all regions: body (61.3 AP vs. 59.9), feet (64.3 vs. 63.8), face (66.5 vs. 58.4), left hand (48.8 vs. 48.2), and right hand (47.9 vs. 46.8), highlighting its reliability under appearance shifts.
 Consistent with the results from COCO Wholebody, the feature aggregation greatly improves the performance of fine-grained detection for feet and hand keypoints.

-Detailed whole-body pose estimation results on COCO-OOD are reported in Table~\ref{tab:coco-ood-wholebody}.
-Breaking down by body part, SDPose matches or surpasses Sapiens on the most stable regions: body (60.0 AP vs. 59.9) and feet (62.5 vs. 63.8), and delivers a notable margin on face landmarks (+5.8 AP, 64.2 vs. 58.4), highlighting the reliability of SD-native features under appearance shifts.
-For hands, which are the most challenging due to fine-grained articulation and limited resolution, SDPose attains 46.3/44.9 AP on left/right hands, remaining close to Sapiens-2B (49.8/46.7) despite the latter’s larger model capacity.
+Detailed whole-body pose estimation results on COCO-OOD Ukiyo-e are presented in Table~\ref{tab:coco-ood-wholebody-ukiyoe}.
+Breaking down by region, SDPose remains competitive with Sapiens-2B on the more structurally stable parts: body (61.2 AP vs. 62.2) and feet (64.7 vs. 67.3), and shows a clear advantage on face landmarks (+4.8 AP, 64.7 vs. 59.9), reflecting the stronger style-invariant geometry encoded by diffusion U-Net features under artistic shifts.
+For the subset of hands, SDPose achieves 45.9/44.1 AP on left/right hands, remaining close to Sapiens-2B (49.8/46.7) despite the latter’s larger model capacity.
 Importantly, SDPose attains the highest whole-body AP/AR (47.7/56.4), demonstrating consistently stronger robustness than both Sapiens-1B and Sapiens-2B when evaluated under Ukiyo-e style transformations.

 Table~\ref{tab:coco-ood-wholebody-corruption} reports the quantitative comparison on the COCO-OOD Corruption dataset.
 Under various image corruptions, SDPose demonstrates superior robustness, surpassing Sapiens-2B in overall Whole AP (54.3 vs. 52.8).
 Notably, SDPose exhibits a remarkable advantage in facial keypoint detection, exceeding Sapiens-2B by 4.8 AP (62.8 vs. 58.0).
 Although Sapiens-2B retains a slight edge in localizing extremities such as hands and feet, SDPose maintains highly competitive performance on the main body (67.8 AP vs. 67.9 AP).
 These results suggest that while Sapiens may excel at localized limb predictions under noise, SDPose provides a more balanced and structurally robust understanding of the entire human body.